Last Updated on February 24, 2026

 As you might expect, the hotel does attract a small crowd for this quacky event.
 It’s best to get a seat along the red carpet about an hour early.
 There’s also a good view from the second-floor lobby balcony.

-And in case you’re wondering, Duck a l’Orange is never on the menu at any of the hotel’s restaurants.
+And in case you’re wondering, Duck a l’Orange is never offered on the menu at any of the hotel’s restaurants.

 The closest I came to Memphis the last time was Tupelo, Miss.